luxfi/node/README.md

 ### Binary Repository

-Install LuxGo using an `apt` repository.
+Install luxd using an `apt` repository.

 #### Adding the APT Repository